LuisLithgow/nychikes/README.md

 - A searcheable Google map will appear below the options on where the hiking trail is located.
 - Along with the location of the trail(s), a short description of the park, the length of the hike and the difficulty of the hike will also be provided.
 - A weather section will be easily viewable and will supply the user on how the current weather conditions are outside in New York City.
-- The user will also be able to sign up and log in to their accounts and save the the hike trails they've been on.
+- The user will also be able to sign up and log in to their accounts and favorite their hiking trail.

 ##Wireframes
 - homepage